jan-ferenc/Hunyuan3D/README.md

 - Review `api_server.py` to explore the available routes and expected payloads.
 - Consult `hy3dgen/services/imagen_client.py` for examples of how requests are assembled inside the project.
-- Integrate the API with your own client or automation once the health check passes.